President | Gary Udashen

 Treasurer | Russell Wilson

 Russell Wilson joined the Innocence Project of Texas board in late 2014 after returning to private practice.
 In 2011 Russell was chosen to lead the Dallas County Conviction Integrity Unit where he spearheaded the successful exoneration of 13 men.
 The Dallas CIU was responsible for the highest number of exonerations in the country in 2011 and 2012.
-Russell was also in charge of civil rights prosecutions against police officers, contempt charges against prosecutors, review of police actions and misconduct.
-Subsequently, under Russell’s direction, a Civil Rights Unit was established at the DA’s office, which implemented several policies to ensure accuracy in criminal convictions.
-Additionally, his work at the CIU led him to work with the Innocence Project and consult with other state agencies and nonprofits furthering his skills and experience to successfully review and manage wrongful conviction cases.
-His time at the DA also propelled his community relations work between the community and law enforcement; with an emphasis on justice and civil rights education as well as promoting citizens’ critical awareness to prevent injustices in all its forms.
+Additionally, Russell’s work at the CIU led him to work with the Innocence Project and consult with other state agencies and nonprofits, furthering his skills and experience to successfully review and manage wrongful conviction cases.

 Member | Chi Miller